ansible/vscode-ansible/docs/als/settings.md

 `""`_

 - **ansible.python.activationScript**:
-Path to a custom activation script, which is to be used instead of te settings above to run in a python virtual environment \
+Path to a custom activation script, which is to be used instead of the settings above to run in a python virtual environment \
 _default value:
 `""`_